Harold Taylor Wood Grant: Chief of the Naval Staff

 In 1950, the Korean War began and the Royal Canadian Navy was the only Canadian force able to send units immediately to the Korean Peninsula.
 At the same time, Grant was pushing for increased support for naval aviation and the new s.
 The Korean War allowed Grant to seek funds for naval expansion and seven of the St. Laurents were authorised, along with increased personnel and active ships.
-The first of the St. Laurents, was launched on November 30, 1951.
-On December 1, Grant retired.
+The first of the St. Laurents, was launched on 30 November 1951.
+On 1 December, Grant retired.
 The launch of St. Laurent established Canada's naval identity for the remainder of the Cold War as an ASW-specialised force.
 Grant was succeeded as Chief of the Naval Staff by Vice-Admiral Rollo Mainguy.
 After retiring, he continued with naval life, serving as the president of the Royal Canadian Naval Benevolent Fund from 1956 to 1963.
-Grant died in Rockcliffe Park, Ottawa, Ontario on May 8, 1965.
+Grant died in Rockcliffe Park, Ottawa, Ontario on 8 May 1965.
 He was buried at Fairview Cemetery in Halifax.
 He was survived by his wife and three children.